markjivko/octoms/README.md

 ## Quick demo

-You can access this [static DEMO](https://stephino.github.io/octoms/) for a very short introduction of the wizard interface or you can navigate to the following address:
+You can access this [static DEMO](https://stephino.github.io/octoms/) for a very short introduction to the wizard interface or you can navigate to the following address:

 ```